Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-airport-expansion.html.markdown

 #### The economic argument

-Expansion plans cite local jobs and the local economy being supported by the project.
+Expansion plans cite local jobs and the local economy benefitting from the project.
 While airport operations might well provide local employment, for example in the terminal bars and restaurant, in most cases the airport is not locally owned, so the profits from these businesses are removed from the local area.

 By their very nature, airports facilitate people leaving the country to spend their money elsewhere.
-Overall, more money is spent by Brits overseas than is spent by overseas visitors coming here.
+Overall, [more money is spent by Brits overseas than is spent by overseas visitors coming here](https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/articles/traveltrends/2023).
 On balance, airports remove more money from the British economy than they bring.

-In addition, while it is true that expansion provides jobs, a 2023 study by climate charity Possible and think tank showed that if we moved to a green transport system, the number of [jobs gained would far outnumber the jobs lost](https://www.wearepossible.org/press-releases/cutting-aviation-emissions-and-expanding-green-transport-would-be-better-for-jobs-and-cost-less-than-airline-bailouts-report-finds) in aviation.
+In addition, while it is true that expansion provides jobs, a 2023 study by climate charity Possible and employment think tank Autonomy showed that if we moved to a green transport system, the number of [jobs gained would far outnumber the jobs lost](https://www.wearepossible.org/press-releases/cutting-aviation-emissions-and-expanding-green-transport-would-be-better-for-jobs-and-cost-less-than-airline-bailouts-report-finds) in aviation.

 #### Local decisions overruled at government level